 - Influence & Leadership - sometimes, the measures you recommend will need to be approved from above, so it's great if you can be persuasive in your arguments for the action.
 Being a good leader will also ensure that, once approved, everyone knows what's required of them.

-- Tech Savviness - there are countless new software tools and innovations that can help hospitality businesses thrive, which means a certain degree of tech-savviness is required.
+- Tech Savviness - there are countless new software tools and innovations that can help hospitality businesses thrive, which means a certain level of tech-savviness is required.
 Without it, you may not fully understand how to leverage these technologies effectively.

 - Negotiation - in your role as a hotel revenue manager, you will spend a good deal of time trying to get the best possible rates from 3rd party suppliers.
 This naturally calls for strong negotiation skills that allow you to secure the best deals and save valuable hotel funds.